pbella/OMeta-Cuis/README.md

 OMeta/Cuis started as a port of OMeta/Squeak to Cuis but has turned into a bit more so naming it OMeta/Cuis and moving it to its own repository reflects that.
 It is intended to be compatible with OMeta/Squeak where possible so most existing grammars should work without changes.
 One additional benefit to having its own repository is that it is now possible to include add-on parsers without cluttering up my Cuis-Ports repository.

-The main project page at http://randomsamples.info/project/OMetaCuis has more documation and tutorials.
+The main project page at http://randomsamples.info/project/OMetaCuis has more documentation and tutorials.

 # Installation